grantmcdermott/etwfe/README.md

   module, which has provided a welcome foil for checking results and whose elegant design helped inform my own choices for this R equivalent.

+[^1]: Note that the `gref` argument will be unnecessary in most cases.
+    But we invoke it here explicitly, since the “never-treated” group in the `mpdta` dataset takes on an unusual value (here: 0).
+See the `?etwfe` helpfile for information about other function arguments that can be used to further customize the underlying estimation.